johnstonskj/johnstonskj.github.io/ham.md

 layout: page
 ---

-Like many new hams my first radio was a hand-held (HT in the parlance) and these days that's most often a Chinese made radio such as a Baofend.
+Like many new hams my first radio was a hand-held (or HT, in the parlance) and these days that's most often a Chinese made radio such as a Baofeng.
 For me it was the Boafeng [BF-F8HP PRO](https://baofengtech.com/product/bf-f8hp-pro) a 10W tri- band Ham (2, 1.25m, a and 70cm) radio, with GPS, 1,000 channels, supporting airband, NOAA, and FM receive, IP54, USB-C Charging, and Firmware Updatable.